 6. ContentMaster (Content Management System)

-Build microservices to power a hotel reservation service featuring user management, booking management, hotel reviews & ratings and more.
+Build microservices to power a hotel reservation service featuring user management, booking management, hotel reviews and ratings and more.

 Throughout the bootcamp, you will compile a portfolio of solo and group projects designed to reinforce what you’ve learned in each module.
 Through the capstone, you'll gain the experience to build a professional-grade portfolio of projects from concept to completion, each mirroring real problems that engineers face — the best way to showcase the breadth of your technical skills to employers.